-- You will likely need to have a Covid test within 72 hours before surgery.
-Our medical assistants give you instructions on how best to arrange this at the time of your consultation.
+- You may or may not need to have a Covid test within 72 hours before surgery depending on the policies of the specific location of your surgery.
+Our medical assistants give you instructions on how best to arrange this at the time of your consultation if it is required.

 - Depending on what facility you are having surgery in, another step is required prior to surgery:

 - Newton-Wellesley Hospital – Our medical assistants will schedule you a pretesting phone appointment and we will contact you regarding the scheduling of this appointment.

 - BOSS– You were given a sheet detailing what you need to do to register prior to surgery.